 Ms. Kerr was also entitled to an initial equity grant pursuant to the Company's LTIP consisting of an option to purchase 225,000 shares of the Company's common stock, with an exercise price equal to the fair market value of the Company's common stock as of the date of grant (the date Ms. Kerr commenced her employment with the Company).
-In accordance with the policies and practices of the Company, Ms. Kerr elected to receive RSUs in lieu of a portion of the shares of the initial option award on the basis of one RSU for every three shares of the initial option award that were foregone.
-As a result, Ms. Kerr's initial equity grants consisted of 26,250 RSUs and an option to purchase 146,250 shares of the Company's common stock, both of which are subject to four-year ratable vesting.
+In accordance with the policies and practices of the Company, Ms. Kerr elected to receive RSUs in lieu of a portion of the shares of the initial option award on the basis of one RSU for every three shares of the initial option award on the basis of one RSU for every three shares of the initial option to purchase 146,250 shares of the Company's common stock, both of which are subject to four-year ratable vesting.
 For each full fiscal year of her employment, Ms. Kerr is to be eligible for an annual equity grant based on achievement of objectives established by the Committee (the "Annual Equity Award").
 Some or all of the Annual Equity Award may be in the form of RSUs that have an equivalent economic value to an option award.